ojegit/OO_Harkkatyo/README.md

 The slaying party will receive an experience point and two such points will grant a level up.

-Should one want to review their Lutemon this can be accomplished from the "Listaa Lutemonit" at the main view.
+Should one want to revive their Lutemon this can be accomplished from the "Listaa Lutemonit" at the main view.
 A Lutemon can be revived when its card has a lightning icon on the top right corner.

 <h4>Statistics</h4>
 In order to see various statistics related to the Lutemons navitage to "Tilastot" in the main view.
 All of the statistics are interactive.

 <h4>Saving and loading</h4>
-Both save and load of current state of the Lutemons can be accomplished by pressing "Tallenna tiedot" in order to save and "Lataa tiedot" load.
-Note that if Lutemons are deleted permanently and save is done after this all progress is lost.
+Both save and load of current state of the Lutemons can be accomplished by pressing "Tallenna tiedot" in order to save and "Lataa tiedot" to load.

 ## GUI Pictures
 ![Main View](./documentation/gui/main_view.png)